pip-templates/pip-services-beacons-node/README.md

 # <img src="https://github.com/pip-services/pip-services/raw/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> Beacons microservice

 This is the Beacons microservice from the Pip.Templates library.
+The is simple a microservice that does couple things:

+* Store a list of BLE beacons (a.k.a. iBeacons), their unique identifiers, and the positions at which they were installed.
+* Calculate the position of a device, using the beacons it “sees” in its vicinity.

 Supported functionality:
 * Deployment platforms: Standalone Process, Docker, AWS Lambda